Last Updated on

 Make each of these sounds now.
 “B”.
 “D”.
 “G”.
 “J”.

-What if we made them stronger, aspirating as we spoke them?
+What if we made these consonants stronger, aspirating as we spoke them?
 What sound would we then make?

 For B, a more aspirated sound forcing out more air would make P sound.